sunwooj-git/PRISM/README.md

 donor-specific synthetic BM cells — in contrast to methods that target population-level realism rather than preserving individual donor identity.

-**Pipeline**: a tissue-classifying encoder (blood vs. bone marrow, built on an scVI joint embedding) produces a per-cell "marrowness" score → the top decile of a donor's own blood by marrowness is treated as bone marrow-like → those cells are projected onto 5 trained NMF transcriptional programs → a conditional normalizing flow + negative-binomial gene decoder generate synthetic bone marrow cells conditioned on that donor's own program scores and cell types.

-The model is trained once, shipped with fixed weights.
-Running PRISM on your own data is inference only — no training happens as part of normal use.

 ## Installation